George Hannah (footballer, born 1914)

 George Lamb Hannah (25 September 1914 – 1977) was an English footballer.

 Career

-Hannah played for Washington Colliery and Derby County, before joining Port Vale in June 1938.
+Hannah played for Washington Colliery and Derby County before joining Port Vale in June 1938.
 He was an ever-present during the 1938–39 season, but lost his place in October 1939.
-He guested for Nottingham Forest and Mansfield Town during the war, returning to The Old Recreation Ground in August 1944 once Port Vale started playing regular football once again.
-He still could not establish himself in the first team however, and instead departed the club in the summer of 1946.
+He guested for Nottingham Forest and Mansfield Town during the war, returning to the Old Recreation Ground in August 1944 once Port Vale started playing regular football once again.
+He still could not establish himself in the first-team but departed the club in the summer of 1946.